 Definition of winner-takes-all

-In a structure where there will only be one paid seat, players will have to have a very aggressive strategy.
-Risks that could be described as "useless" in a regular tournament will now be wise risks.
-Contrary to a regular tournament where at certain times we will have a logic of chip preservation, in a winner-takes-all tournament structure we will always want to have a logic of chip accumulation in mind.
-At no time will we want to preserve our chips as in a regular tournament.
-To win a winner-takes-all tournament, you will want to play aggressively, bluff a lot, take risks and do all the flips you can.
-If you play one soon, we wish you good luck!
+In a structure where there will be only one paid seat, players will need to have a very aggressive strategy.
+Risks that might be considered "unnecessary" in a regular tournament will now be wise risks.
+Unlike a regular tournament where at times we will have a chip-saving logic, in a winner-takes-all tournament structure, we will always want to have a chip-accumulating logic in mind.
+At no time will we want to preserve our chips as we would in a regular tournament.
+To win a winner-takes-all tournament, you'll want to play aggressively, bluff a lot, take risks, and take every possible flip.
+If you're playing one soon, we wish you good luck!